kathrynloving/gatsby-starter-netlify-cms/src/pages/products/index.md

 pricing:
   heading: Monthly subscriptions
   description: >-
-    We make it easy to make great coffee a part of your life.
-Choose one of our monthly subscription plans to receive great coffee at your doorstep each month.
-Contact us about more details and payment info.
+    We make it easy to collaborate and manage your scientific content.
+    Choose one of our plans, and contact us for more details!
   plans:
     - description: Demo site for testing our capabilities
       items: